 Download & Other Tools

-- Footnote: Years presented are the final year of a school year (e.g., 2015-2016 is shown as 2016).
+- Footnote: Years presented are the final year of a school year (e.g., 2017-18 is shown as 2018).
 Students are recorded as homeless if their nighttime residence is (i) shared housing with others due to loss of housing, economic hardship, or similar reason, (ii) a hotel or motel, (iii) a temporary shelter, or (iv) unsheltered.
-These data may include duplicate counts of homeless students; as homeless students move frequently, it is possible that the same student will be recorded by multiple school districts.
+A student may be recorded as homeless in more than one school, school district, or county during a school year; as a result, these data may include duplicate counts of homeless students.
 Data for 2015 are not available due to changes in reporting.
-The abbreviation S refers to data that have been suppressed because there were fewer than 20 homeless students.
+The notation S refers to percentages that have been suppressed because there were fewer than 20 homeless students.
 N/A means that data are not available.
-Note that percentages for county offices of education are less reliable than percentages for other school districts due to fluctuations in official enrollment.
+Note that percentages for county offices of education may be less reliable than percentages for other school districts due to fluctuations in enrollment.

 - Measures of Homelessness on Kidsdata.org